How To Make Homemade Hashbrowns!

 - Ground Black Pepper

-How To Make Homemade Hashbrowns:
+How To Make Homemade Hash Browns:

-Rinse and peel your potatoes, you don’t have to peel them, but my kids prefer them to be peeled.
+Rinse and peel your potatoes.
+You don’t have to peel them, but my kids prefer them to be peeled.

 Use a food processor to shred your potatoes using the shredded cheese blade.
 A high-quality one is worth the money it can help you to save so much money in the long run.

 Once your potatoes are shredded into slices, place them into an over-the-sink strainer and rinse them off.
-This helps to remove the excess starch from the potatoes.
+This helps to remove the excess starch from the starchy potatoes.

 I usually let mine chill in the basket for about ten minutes and keep pushing down on them to help strain out more of the water.
+You can put them in a salad spinner as well to help them to dry faster.

 On a big plate, lay out paper towels and then scoop your shredded potatoes onto the paper towels.